alstampe/Capstone---NLP-project/capstone report template.md

 #### Word similarity

+    Does the vocabulary analysis give me a useful insight n the documents' nature?
     Are the similarity suggestions on single words correct according to my language understanding'?
     Does the word pairing examples on the vectorized data make sense?'

+    Main question: 'Would I trust the outcome of the nlp enough to replace a human reading the whole document?'

 #### Book similarity

     'Does the book similarity look sensible, given my knowledge of the books?'.
+    'Do some of the similarity results give me a new and useful insights in the document contents?'

+    Main question: 'Do I trust the results to be a useful tool in my workday?'
+    'Can I maybe even believe in gaining more insight and efficiency by seeing patterns in larger volumes of documents?'

 #### Topic extraction
     'Is this a readable and good topic extraction from the given book?'

+    Main question: 'Do I ses this as a reliable tool for my collegues to use for fast intro to text content?'

 ## II.
 Analysis